MG ZS EV review

 Electric range, battery life and charge time

 Electric range can make or break an EV, and the pre-facelifted MG ZS EV's claimed maximum range of 163 miles wasn't particularly strong.
 The new Long Range models offer up to 273 miles from a single charge, which is much more competitive, and on our own test we averaged 3.7 miles per kWh which equates to a real world range of 252 miles.
+Choose a standard range car and MG claims you'll see a 198-mile maximum.

 Modern-day MGs haven’t been known for leading the field in terms of residual values.
 That said, they tend to be very affordable in the first place, so should have less of a distance to fall.
 Experts predict that electric ZS EV models will retain around 46 per cent of their value after three years and 36,000 miles.